-In 2022, our Socioeconomically disadvantaged students had a suspension rate in the very low level and our English learners at the medium level.
-The Chronic Absence rate for both groups was at the very high level.
+In 2022, our Socioeconomically disadvantaged students and English learners had a suspension rate in the medium level and a Chronic Absence rate in the high level.

 Based on the data, we have designed the 2021-24 LCAP to implement strategies that effectively improve school culture.
 Key components of these additional efforts include actions to support regular attendance with our tiered re-engagement process (Goal 2, Action 2).
 We also have designated a staff member to provide specific support for our Foster and Homeless Youth to ensure they have the materials and resources they need to regularly attend and succeed.